 - 1. At least 36 units completed in residence at the College. - 2.
 A minimum of 23 units in courses completed after admission to classified graduate standing. - 3.
-At least 18 units in courses in the 500 series. - 4.
+At least 221⁄2 units in courses in the 500 series. - 4.
 A minimum of 27 units completed in the major field. - 5.
 The successful completion of a thesis, project, or comprehensive examination.

-A program of studies shall not include more than 9 quarter (6 semester) units of credit from extension courses or transfer credit, and no more than 9 units of thesis or project credit.
+A program of studies shall not include more than 9 quarter (6 semester) units of credit in student teaching or extension courses, and no more than 9 units of thesis or project credit.